BianLee/Personal-Website/index.md

 ---
 ---

-I am a third-year student at University of California, Davis, pursuing B.S. in Computer Science and Engineering (CSE) with a minor in Economics.
-I am passionate about software engineering, data analytics, cybersecurity, music composition/production and the world of Web3/DeFi and startups.
+I am a Junior at University of California, Davis, pursuing B.S. in Computer Science and Engineering (CSE) with a minor in Economics.
+I am passionate about software engineering, data analytics, cybersecurity, music composition/production and the world of Web3/DeFi.

 I'm originally from Seoul, South Korea where I lived for 12 years before moving to Ottawa, Canada (middle school) then to Irvine, California (high school).
 I'm now in Davis/Sacramento area for college.